Will a pay increase fix the Sedgwick County Jail staff shortage?

 SEDGWICK COUNTY, Kan.
 (KSNW) – Down more than 100 employees.
 Currently, the Sedgwick County Jail is only 50% staffed.
 The shortage is now at crisis levels.
-He said the only solution is raising pay.
+He said the only solution is to raise pay.

 Employees at the Sedgwick County Sheriff’s office received a 2% increase in pay this month.
 It bumped up the starting salary for detention deputies to more than $19 an hour.
 However, Sedgwick County Sheriff Jeff Easter said people are still not applying.
 During some shifts, there is only one deputy to every 70 inmates.